yuryliberau/wordpress-nginx-php-mysql/README.md

 # wordpress-nginx-php-mysql
 Roles "nginx", "php", "wordpress" and "mysql" were created for the initial website setup and can be used futher for the experiments with Wordpress.

 # wp_content-db_import
 Roles "wp_content" and "db_import" were created to restore our site from the existing backup (wp-content.tar.gz and wordpress.sql).

 # jenkins-jenkins-content
 Role "jenkins" was created for Jenkins installation.
-Role "jenkins_content" configures Jenkins.
+Role "jenkins_content" restores Jenkins initial configuration without plugins.

-Just run:
+# jenkins_job
+Role "jenkins_job" creates necessary job in Jenkins. .xml template is used.

+Run:
 # vagrant up
 to check the results:
 # https://server-01    (eShop)